 - Deadlines in Canvas are 11:59 pm.
-Please be aware that the Canvas clock might differ from your clock and also that Canvas considers the deadline to be 11:59:00 (not 11:59:59). - Be sure to carefully read through assignments and ask any questions well before the deadline.
-In addition, be sure to view any files after submission to check that it is the correct file and that it uploaded without error. - For pre-existing conflicts (e.g., athletic, religious, academic): email the professor at least 1 week before a deadline to set an alternate deadline. - For sudden, unexpected major issues that affect one deadline: email the professor no later than 5 pm the day of the deadline. - For long-lasting illnesses or other issues that affect more than one course or more than one deadline in this course, contact the Dean of Students Office, who will verify and then inform all the student's professors.
+Please be aware that the Canvas clock might differ from your watch and also that Canvas considers the deadline to be 11:59:00 (not 11:59:59). - Be sure to carefully read the assignment and ask any questions well before the deadline.
+In addition, be sure to view any files after submission to check that it is the correct file and that it uploaded without error. - For pre-existing conflicts (e.g., athletic, religious, academic): email the professor no later than 1 week before a deadline to set an alternate deadline. - For sudden, unexpected major issues: email the professor no later than 5 pm the day of the deadline.
+Documentation may be requested. - For long-lasting illnesses or other issues that affect more than one course or more than one deadline in this course, contact the Dean of Students Office, who will verify and then inform all the student's professors.
 You'll then work with me (and your other professors) to arrange new deadlines. - Mistakes happen and bad days happen.
 That's why the lowest assignment score will be dropped and the lowest two quiz scores and discussion scores will be dropped.

-Class Demeanor Students are expected to treat other students, the TA, and the professor with consideration.
+Class Demeanor Students are expected to treat other students, TAs, and the professor with consideration.